Tslater01/studyspot/README.md

 Study Spot!
-The Best Way to find someone to Study with!
+The Best Way to find someone to Study with